Safe-D: Safety through Disruption

 Abstract

-The project will develop a sensor degradation detection algorithm for Automated Driving Systems (ADS).
-Sources of degraded sensor information include weather, cyberattacks (e.g., direct communication and passive false signage), and sensor malfunction.
-Incorrect information from a sensor could result in significant safety issues, such as leading the vehicle off the road or causing the vehicle to suddenly stop in the middle of an intersection.
-From the Virginia Tech Transportation Institute’s (VTTI’s) Naturalistic Driving Database (NDD), 1000 events related to sensor perception will be selected to establish baseline sensor performance.
-VTTI will then determine performance metrics using these events extracted from the NDD for comparison in simulation.
-A virtual framework will be used to test degraded sensor states and the response of the vehicle control systems to develop the detection algorithm.
-The framework will integrate the sensors models, environments, vehicle models, cyberattacks, and algorithms.
-Old Dominion University will develop the GPS model, which is a localization sensor, and collaborate with the Global Center for Automotive Performance Simulation (GCAPS) to develop the degradation detection algorithm.
-GCAPS will also create the virtual framework, develop the LiDAR and radar sensor models, and execute the simulations.
-The sensor degradation detection algorithm will aid ADS vehicles in decision-making by identifying degraded sensor performance.
+The project developed a sensor degradation detection algorithm for Automated Driving Systems (ADS).
+Weather, cyberattacks, and sensor malfunction can degrade sensor information, resulting in significant safety issues, such as leading the vehicle off the road or causing a sudden stop in the middle of an intersection.
+From the Virginia Tech Transportation Institute’s (VTTI’s) Naturalistic Driving Database (NDD), 100 events related to sensor perception were selected to establish baseline sensor performance.
+VTTI determined performance metrics using these events for comparison in simulation.
+A virtual framework was used to test degraded sensor states and the detection algorithm’s response.
+Old Dominion University developed the GPS model and collaborated with the Global Center for Automotive Performance Simulation (GCAPS) to develop the degradation detection algorithm utilizing the DeepPOSE algorithm.
+GCAPS created the virtual framework, developed the LiDAR and radar sensor models, and executed the simulations.
+The sensor degradation detection algorithm will aid ADS vehicles in decision making by identifying degraded sensor performance.
+The detection algorithm achieved 70% accuracy.
+Additional training methods and adjustments are needed for the accuracy level required for vehicle system implementation.
+The process of collecting sensor data, creating sensor models, and utilizing simulation for algorithm development are major outcomes of the research.

 Project Highlights